Mariners cruise past Rangers 10-2 behind three homers

 All the offense provided by the Mariners allowed Justin Dunn to grind through six complete innings to earn his first big league win, despite not having his best stuff or command to rely upon.
 Dunn allowed two runs on seven hits with three walks and two strikeouts.

 “It means everything,” he said.
 “It’s a dream come true.
-I’ve been waiting for this moment when I was five or six years old.”
+I’ve been waiting for this moment from when I was five or six years old.”

 After watching his good friend Justus Sheffield pick up his first MLB win on Sunday, Dunn matched him, but wasn’t quite as dominant.